 Accessibility is something Teatro Visión continues to value.
 Their productions are bilingual and Garcia himself does much of the translation.
 Many of their performances include ASL interpretation.
 Keenly concerned about affordability, they price their tickets to be radically inclusive—offering 10-dollar introductory tickets that level up to arts-patron pricing at 40 dollars.

-Fortunately, noted Henderson, two-thirds of the company income is donated rather than earned.
+Fortunately, Henderson noted that two-thirds of the company income is donated rather than earned.
 With funders like Hewlett and Applied Materials, Teatro Visión can continue to develop new work.
-The School of Arts and Culture at the Mexican Heritage Plaza provides them with office space and performance opportunities for shows like Macario, their annual Day of the Dead musical folktale which now features more young performers than adults.
+The School of Arts and Culture at the Mexican Heritage Plaza provides them with office space and performance opportunities for shows like Macario, their annual Day of the Dead musical folktale, which now features more young performers than adults.

 teatrovision.org